nullt3r/jfscan/README.md

 # Disclaimer
 I am not responsible for any damages.
 You are responsible for your own actions.
 Attacking targets without prior mutual consent is illegal.

+# Known issues
+* Running enum_amass will take forever if there is more then 10 domains on the input.

 # TODO
 * Transfer Resources object to a database (SQLite).
 It's getting too complex.